And there are 4 sheets on a dashboard, i.e., Slow FCP Percentage, Fast FCP Percentage, Fast FID Percentage and Slow FID Percentage.

 Next blog we will talk more about it.

-If you are interested in or have any problems with Business Intelligence or Google Analytics, feel free to contact me.
+If you are interested in or have any problems with Google Analytics, feel free to contact me.

 The most important product for BI Analyst is Big Query, it is an OLAP Data Warehouse which supports DW, Join and fully managed.
 It can make developers use SQL to query massive amounts of data in seconds.